What Is a Chimney Pot and Do I Need One? (Homeowner’s Guide)

 The cost of a chimney pot depends upon the material used.
 For example, a copper pot will cost more than a metal pot.

 The cost also depends upon the design of the pot.
-Simple designs cost less; however, more intricate designs with many textures and fine details will cost a lot more.
+Simple designs cost less; more intricate designs with many textures and fine details will cost much more.

 The Takeaway